boderg/your-weather/README.md

 ### Typography

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- I used the Google Font called 'Play' for the Your Weather site.
+- I felt that this font had a nice modern style that is easy to read and that it fitted well with the Your Weather site.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Play](https://fonts.google.com/specimen/Play) was used for all text within the site.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) icons were used in the Your Weather site, for GitHub links in the footer and modal and for the search icon in the main weather card.

 ## User Stories